Students may appear before the Icahn School of Medicine at Mount Sinai Promotions Committee if any of the following occurs:

 - Fifteen faculty members-at-large

-- Two fourth-year medical students (not on leave)
+- Two fourth-year medical students

 - A resident, fellow, or junior faculty member who is a recent graduate of the Icahn School of Medicine